code7studio/towallet-php/README.md

 * [Composer installation instruction for Windows](https://getcomposer.org/doc/00-intro.md#installation-windows)
 * [Composer installation instruction for Mac OS X and Linux](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)

-1. After composer is installed, you can declare towallet-php as a project dependency by creating a `composer.json` at the root of your project directory with the following content:
+1. After composer is installed, you can declare ToWallet-PHP as a project dependency by creating a `composer.json` at the root of your project directory with the following content:
     ```json
     {
       "require": {